 A calendar of Meetings is prepared and circulated in advance to the Directors.
-Duringthe year seven Board Meetings were held.
-Details of the meetings held and attended by eachDirector are given in the Corporate Governance Report.
+Duringthe year four Board Meetings were held details of meetings held and attended by eachDirector are given in the Corporate Governance Report.

 Auditors and Auditors' Report

-The Notes on financial statement referred to in the Auditors' Report areself-explanatory and do not call for any further comments.
-The observations and commentsgiven by the Auditors in their report readtogether with notes on financial statements are self explanatory and hence do not call forany further comments under Section 134 of theAct.
+The other observations and comments given by the Auditors in their report readtogether with notes on financial statements are self explanatory and hence do not call forany further comments under section 134 of the Act.

 Pursuant to the provisions of the Act and the Companies (Audit and Auditors) Rules2014 the Board of Directors have appointed M/s.
 V.J.
 Talati & Co.
-Cost Accountantsas the Cost Auditors in respect of its 45 MW Wind Farm Power Project at Vashpet Dist.Sangli Maharashtra for the financial year ending March 31 2019 subject to theremuneration being ratified by the shareholders at the ensuing AGM of the Company.
+Cost Accountantsas the Cost Auditors in respect of its 45 MW Wind Farm Power Project at Vashpet Dist.Sangli Maharashtra for the financial year ending March 31 2022 subject to theremuneration being ratified by the shareholders at the ensuing AGM of the Company.

 During the year under review the Company has complied with the applicable SecretarialStandards issued by The Institute of Company Secretaries of India (ICSI).

-Pursuant to the provisions of Section 204 of the Act and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board of Directorshad appointed M/s.
+Pursuant to the provisions of Section 204 of the Act read with the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Board of Directorshad appointed M/s.
 Ajay Kumar & Co.
 Company Secretaries in Practice to undertake theSecretarial Audit of the Company.
 There is no qualification reservation or adverse remarkmade by the Secretarial Auditor in the Secretarial Audit Report for the financial yearended March 31 2021.
 The Audit Report of the Secretarial Auditors of the Company and itsmaterial subsidiaries for the financial year ended March 31 2021 are attached hereto asAnnexure A A1and A2.

 Particulars of Employees and Related Disclosures